rowanmiller/Demo-EFCore/DemoScript.md

 * Install SQL Server Management Studio
 * Clone this repository to your local machine (or [download the source code zip](https://github.com/rowanmiller/Demo-EFCore/archive/master.zip) and extract it)
 * Add the [AdventureWorks2014 sample database](https://msftdbprodsamples.codeplex.com/releases/view/125550) to you LocalDb instance (`(localdb)\mssqllocaldb`)
+* **Optional:** If you want to do the memory-optimized table demo, then you need to have a SQL Server 2016 instance available.
+By default the code will try to use `localhost\SQL2016`, but you can change this.
 * **Optional:** If you want to show the performance impact of SaveChanges batching against a high-latency database, then create an AdventureWorks2014 database on an SQL Azure instance.
 Run the following script to create the required schema.

 ```